-If you have ABS, you can steer and brake at the same time.
-However, if you do not have ABS, your first reaction - to hit the brake pedal hard and hold it down - may be the wrong thing to do.
+If you have anti-lock brakes, you can steer and brake at the same time.
+However, if you do not have anti-lock brakes, your first reaction - to hit the brake pedal hard and hold it down - may be the wrong thing to do.
 Your wheels can stop rolling.
 Once they do, the vehicle cannot respond to your steering.
 Momentum will carry it in whatever direction it was headed when the wheels stopped rolling.
 That could be off the road, into the very thing you were trying to avoid, or into traffic.

-If you do not have ABS, use a "squeeze" braking technique.
+If you do not have anti-lock brakes, use a "squeeze" braking technique.
 This will give you maximum braking while maintaining steering control.
 You can do this by pushing on the brake pedal with steadily increasing pressure.

 In an emergency, you will probably want to squeeze the brakes hard without locking the wheels.
 If you hear or feel the wheels sliding, ease off the brake pedal.
 This will help you retain steering control.
-If you do have ABS, it is different.
+If you do have anti-lock brakes, it is different.
 See Anti-Lock Brake System (ABS) on page 4-7.